Our guide to the tastiest cheese and wine pairings this Christmas

-When picking cheeses, it’s nice to start with a fairly ’safe’ flavour you’re familiar with, such as a cheddar.
-You can build it up with adding to your range of milk types, so look out for a balance of cow, sheep and goat milk.
-Cow’s milk is versatile and our widest range of flavours.
+When picking cheeses, it’s nice to start with a fairly ’safe’ flavour that you’re familiar with, such as a cheddar.
+You can build it up by adding to your range of milk types.
+Cow’s milk is versatile and is the widest range that we have in store.
 Sheep’s milk tends to be quite rich due to the higher fat content, and if you like a tangy cheese, goat’s milk is the go-to for that distinctive taste.
-If you’re feeling curious and would like to expand your range even further, we highly rate the nut-based vegan ‘chease’ from Bath Culture House.
-We’ll give our recommendations below for the perfect cheeseboard but ultimately, pick the ones you like!
+If you’re looking for a plant-based option, we highly rate the dairy free che*se from Kinda Co.
+We give our recommendations below for the perfect cheese and wine pairings but ultimately, pick the ones you like!

-We’ve picked our favourite five organic cheeses and they’re all vegetarian.
-If you like the sound of them, they do come pre-packed for easy pick up at the deli, or for ordering online with your Christmas food order.
-Otherwise, feel free to ask for advice at the counter if you want to make your own cheeseboard.
+We’ve picked our favourite five organic and local cheeses which are all also vegetarian.
 We’ve paired each cheese with a wine that is guaranteed to show it off at its best.

 Green’s of Glastonbury Cheddar, cow’s milk, Glastonbury.

 Yes, yes, despite what we said about cheddar being a ‘safe’ flavour, Green’s of Glastonbury Cheddar is no ordinary cheddar.
-Its full bodied, sweetly nutty, mature flavour gives it a lingering finish that’s deliciously satisfying.
+Its full bodied, sweetly nutty, mature flavour gives it a lingering and deliciously satisfying finish.
 Since this cheddar is a hard cheese, it’ll keep a firm texture.

 Mature cheddar is one of the cheeses that can take a nice full red.
-This rich Malbec, brimming with chocolate, dark plums and cherry, is a delicious match.
+This weighty red, made from Grenache and Syrah grapes, brimming with damson plum and warm spice, is a delicious match.

 Who doesn’t love the melt-in-the-mouth, buttery mellowness of brie?
-Cornish brie is the epitome of this semi-soft cheese and a must for our cheeseboard.
+Creamy, buttery and mild, this is a must for our cheeseboard.

 Pair with: Wildsong Pinot Gris, New Zealand.

 Pinot Gris (aka Pinot Grigio) produces richer, creamier wines in its spiritual home in Alsace, France.
-Wildsong take more than a leaning on the style in their Kiwi interpretation.
-A perfect foil for a Cornish Brie.
+Wildsong takes more than a leaning on the style in their Kiwi interpretation.
+A perfect match for the Cotswold Brie.

 Wyfe of Bath, cow’s milk, Bath.